past, present, and future

 During President Trump's election campaign, 100 staff ran its digital operations division.
 From April 2015 to February 2016 - before the campaign was fully under way - it paid $53,000 to Facebook.4 As the election approached, digital spending rose to $70 million per month, a sizeable proportion of which went to Facebook.5 By the end of the campaign, its voter database - called Project Alamo - contained over 4,000 data points on each of 220 million US citizens.
 This data came, among other sources, from certified Facebook marketing partners and from Cambridge Analytica, which uses Facebook activity to estimate a user's personality traits.5

 Cambridge Analytica is currently under investigation by the UK's information commissioner6 over its connection with the pro-Brexit campaign Vote Leave, which also spent over £3.5 million on targeted advertising through the social media contractor AggregateIQ.7 The other major pro-Brexit campaign, Leave.EU, was strictly barred by electoral law from sharing data or coordinating with Vote Leave.
-However, a leaked agreement shows that the data firms employed by the two campaigns - AggregateIQ and Cambridge Analytica - had a close working relationship, and sources indicate they shared the same database.8
+However, a leaked agreement shows that the data firms employed by the two campaigns - AggregateIQ and Cambridge Analytica - had a close working relationship, and sources indicate that they shared the same database.8

 These accusations could be exaggerated, but if they are accurate, they represent a serious infringment of electoral law and, essentially, voter manipulation.
 Even if they are not, one fact is undeniable: Cambridge Analytica has access to a proven, scientifically informed mathematical model which, given access to a person's Facebook likes, can predict their political leanings better than their spouse.10,12 With more data, the model makes better guess than the person themselves.11,13 There is also convincing evidence, from a study conducted by the Online Privacy Foundation, that psychometrically targeted adverts are actually effective at swaying decisions.14,15